ryanisaacg/auvm/machine/bytecode.md

 ##Bytecode representation
-The commands are in the order listed above, with mov = 0 Values are 5 bytes, with the first byte indicating Register, Value, or Pointer and the next four representing the value Registers and Pointers are unsigned 32-bit integers, Values are signed 32-bit integers
+The commands are in the order listed above, with mov = 0 Values are 5 bytes, with the first byte indicating Register, Value, or Pointer and the next four representing the value Pointers are unsigned 32-bit integers, Registers and Constant Values are signed 32-bit integers